PlatonOrg/ExoGenerateur/README.md

 You can now remove the ZIP file.
 If there's an issue in the "Exercices" section (e.g., no exercises have been added), try to close and reopen the editor.

+## Information
+- In "main.pla" keep all Actions disabled otherwise users may cheat (for "Autre question" and "Solution") or functionality are not implemented.

 # Technical documentation